Most Popular Hybrid Cars in New Zealand

 Top selling PHEVs in New Zealand

-However, sales of petrol hybrid cars, which don’t plug in to charge (see below) and are exempt from Road User Charges, remain relatively strong, posting a monthly average of 2258 new cars this year (for a total of 6774), compared to 2621 in the last month of 2023.
+However, sales of petrol hybrid cars, which don’t plug in to charge (see below), have remained strong, posting a monthly average of approx. 2600 new cars this year (for a total of 28,598), compared to a monthly average of 2445 over 2023.

 The sales figures below are based on data from the Motor Industry Association: